theo333/tp-coding-exercise/README.md

 - You must use at least two different components (ex: reddit-list-item, reddit-list-container.)
 - You can use any framework you prefer, do not use any other external libraries or plugins to create the infinite scroll logic or any other interactive mechanics
 - include installation and running instructions, host the solution on a git-supported platform (github, bitbucket etc)

+## Notes
+- ALT tag - best to include some text that describes the image, however, no such text is provided from the api

+## Improvements
+- Replace 'Loading more items...' with a spinner